 Two new reports – UNODC’s annual survey and a scrutiny by SIGAR of US-funded drug treatment programmes – have revealed new trends in the drug industry in Afghanistan.
 Opium sales locally look to be increasingly normalised, and those with skills in harvesting the crop are doing well, even while farmers’ incomes have fallen.
-AAN’s Jelena Bjelica has been looking at the new reports and also brings details of the president’s little-reported dissolution of the Ministry of Counter Narcotics and his handing of its duties to the Ministry of Interior.A labourer leaves a poppy field after his morning's work in Nad Ali district, Helmand Province.
-The new UNODC report heard from ‘lancers’, those who harvest the poppy, bringing new insights into Afghanistan's drug economy.
+AAN’s Jelena Bjelica has been looking at the new reports and also brings details of the president’s little-reported dissolution of the Ministry of Counter Narcotics and his handing of its duties to the Ministry of Interior.A labourer leaves a poppy field after his morning's work in Nad-e Ali district, Helmand province.
+It is one of the top opum producing districts in Afghanistan.
 Photo: Andrew Quilty, 2017.

 New UNODC annual opium survey: fresh insights from farmers and labourers